ljdursi/new-newsletter-page/category/becoming_a_manager,other.md

 ---
 layout: category
-title: 'Category: Becoming a Manager: Other'
+title: 'Category: Becoming A Manager: Other'
 tag: becoming_a_manager,other
 ---